9dots/9dots.io-pages/OihHb5A.md

 Tell students that their goal is to create a robot that is capable of going through a maze by using the walls to direct itself.
 Bonus points will be awarded for each wall that the robot touches.

 ### PLAY:
 Start a game of mindstorm says to check for understanding.
 The rules will be the same as in the previous lesson.
+To recap:

+- **Move block:** Walk in place.
+	- For each rotation specified the students take 1 step.
+	- If the paper says unlimited the students continue to walk in place until told otherwise.
+- **Wait block with touch sensor:** A tap on the head activates the student’s touch sensor.
+Students will now move on to the next step in the program.
+- **Loop:** Any parts of the program that are between the start and end of loop pages should be repeated until the teacher says to stop.

 ### PROGRAM: